Will "Dear White People" Defy Netflix's Third Season Curse?

 Warning: There are Dear White People season 3 spoilers ahead.

-There’s one running joke in Dear White People Season 3, as many students at Winchester remark changes in their lives like they’re watching “the third season of a Netflix show.”
+There’s one running joke in Dear White People season three, as many students at Winchester remark changes in their lives like they’re watching “the third season of a Netflix show.”
 It’s funny because it’s true.

 Advertisement

-Leaning into the trope of “third season Netflix show,” season 3 of Dear White People abandoned the format it had used for the first two seasons, and literally and metaphysically kills the narrator.
-Season 2 ended with the unseen narrator finally being revealed, and yes, it’s Giancarlo Esposito in the flesh.
+Leaning into the trope of “third season Netflix show,” season three of Dear White People abandoned the format it had used for the first two seasons, and literally and metaphysically kills the narrator.
+Season two ended with the unseen narrator finally being revealed, and yes, its Giancarlo Esposito in the flesh.
 Surprise, he’s actually a member of the mysterious Order of X that Sam (Logan Browning) and Lionel (DeRon Horton) have been tracking all season.
-The season ends before he’s able to reveal any more information about it and season 3 picks up shortly after that.
+The season ends before he’s able to reveal any more information about it and season three picks up shortly after that.

 Unfortunately, Sam and Lionel quickly dismiss the narrator, which is his own suggestion to “kill the narrator.”
 It’s very meta.
 Also, they essentially abandon the entire Order of X storyline.
 So, Esposito and his narration, and Order of X, disappear for the entire third season of the show.
 He shows back up again at the very end when it’s revealed that Esposito is actually playing Dr. Edward Ruskin, a professor at Winchester who’s on sabbatical, but hasn’t gotten around to leaving the school to go anywhere else.